Skip to main content

 How much does a nonprofit website cost?

-• The cheapest website builders will cost $5-$10 dollars a month, but with limited capabilities.
+• The cheapest and most affordable website builders cost $5-$10/month but offer limited capabilities.

-• Website builders with the most necessary basic functions will cost $60-$90 a month.
-(WildApricot does all this at $60/month!)
+• Website builders with the essential basic functions and built-in features will cost $63-$90/month.
+(WildApricot does all this at $63/month!)

-• Advanced business accounts land around $350 a month.
+• Advanced business accounts will have premium plans around $350/month.

-There are also free options, but they tend to come with some specific limitations.
+There are also free options, but they often come with specific limitations.

 Choose the option that best suits your needs, budget and size as a nonprofit!
 After all, you want a website that does exactly what you need for the least amount of money and trouble.